-Teachers teach school subjects.
-Through their oath of service, they are also committed to teach the values of our Constitution.
+Teachers teach not only school subjects.
+They are also committed to teach the values of our Constitution.

 For a long while, politicians have been disregarding Article 20a of the Constitution, which is especially vital from the point of view of children and young people: "The state shall protect the natural foundations of life with responsibility for future generations".

 Teachers are supposed to convey values whose political implementation is not recognizable.
 This happens while a broad scientific consensus classifies the current climate policy as absolutely insufficient.Whether you are a teacher or not - support our open letter with your signature!